-This breakthrough is now paving the way for compensation methods for fishing activity in order to preserve the presence of lobster in its natural species range.
-A transfer of individuals could also be considered at European level for the restoration of degraded populations (with the necessary genetic precautions).
+This breakthrough is now paving the way for compensation methods for fishing activity in order to preserve the presence of the spiny lobster in its natural species range.
+A transfer of individuals could also be considered at european level for the restoration of depleted populations (with the necessary genetic precautions).
 The challenge of preserving biodiversity is at the heart of the discussions which have strongly mobilized scientists from the University of Corsica and the CNRS.
+2